 7. The capacity to be offered may be either bundled capacity or unbundled capacity in accordance with Article 19.
 This also applies to all other auctions as set out in Articles 12 to 15.

-8. One month before the auction starts, transmission system operators shall notify network users about the amount of technical capacity to be offered for each year for the upcoming annual yearly capacity auction.
-In addition the transmission system operators shall notify network users whether any additional capacity may be made available.
+8. At least one month before the auction starts, transmission system operators shall notify network users about the amount of technical capacity to be offered for each year for the upcoming annual yearly capacity auction.

 9. The bidding rounds of each auction shall take place between 08:00 UTC to 17:00 UTC (winter time) or 07:00 UTC to 16:00 UTC (daylight saving) on all relevant gas days.
 Bidding rounds shall be opened and closed within each gas day, as specified in Article 17(2)

 10. The allocation results of the auction shall be published, as soon as reasonably possible, and no later than the next business day after the closing of the bidding round, simultaneously to individual network users participating in the respective auction.

+In case of incremental capacity, the binding commitments of network users for contracting capacity and the results of the economic tests including whether the conditions for a repeated auction according to Article 20c(3) are met shall be made available no later than the next business day after the closing of the bidding round, simultaneously to individual network users participating in the respective auction.

 11. Aggregated information on auction results shall be published to the market.